 Isabelle Robillard MSc.
 P. Geo has been commissioned to update a 43-101 report on the Buckingham Graphite Project.
 Ms. Robillard was responsible for the planning, execution and monitoring of the drilling programs conducted in 2016 for Ashburton Ventures.
 She also supervised the splitting and sampling of the core material for Ashburton.
-The NI 43-101 report was delivered in April 2023, and the Company intends to post it for public access in due course.
+The NI 43-101 report was delivered in April 2023, and has been posted on the Company's profile on www.sedarplus.ca.